 Whenever you create a thread or comment, you can simply select the individual or group's name from the list to notify them.
 When you notify them, your new comment will show up in their Inbox as unread.

-To notify individual team members, just type out and choose their names from the drop-down list, and they're added to the notify list.
-When you send the message, their Inbox is pinged.
+To notify individual team members, just type out and choose their names from the drop-down list, and they'll be added to the notify list.

 To notify groups, simply choose the group from the drop-down list under notify.
 Then post your comment as usual to notify them.

-To keep communication effective on Twist, it’s best to only notify people who are relevant to a given discussion.
-Avoid the instinct to over-notify, as that will clutter up people’s Inboxes with updates that are not always relevant to them.
+To keep communication effective in Twist, it’s best to only notify people who are relevant to a given discussion.
+Avoid the instinct to over-notify, as that will clutter people’s Inboxes with updates that aren't always relevant to them.

-Other members in the thread will not be notified by your comment, but they will be able to see it when they revisit the thread later.
-By only notifying the designer, you avoided overloading their Inboxes with notifications that are not pertinent to them personally.
+Other members in the thread will not be notified about your comment, but they will be able to see it when they revisit the thread later.
+By only notifying the designer, you avoided overloading their Inboxes with notifications that are not pertinent to them specifically.

 You can also notify a group.
 When you post a comment and notify a group, only the people in the group will be notified as opposed to everyone in the thread.
 In the example above, you could also notify the "Brand Designers" group and the comment would be sent to each of their Inboxes.

 You can also notify everyone in the channel or everyone in the thread, which is useful for larger points within a discussion.